 There is smoke in my area but no Planned Burn Notice on the Works Update Page

 Planned burns are undertaken by a number of different entities both within our area and adjoining Local Council areas that can cause smoke haze.
-If a Planned Burn is not on the Redland City Council News - Planned Burns page or Works Update page (under City Operations) please check the Queensland Rural Fire Service - Permission to Burn Map to see if a permit has been issued nearby.
+If a Planned Burn is not on the Redlands Coast Today - Planned Burns page or Works Update page (under City Operations) please check the Queensland Rural Fire Service - Permission to Burn Map to see if a permit has been issued nearby.